Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Switch.md

     };
     ```

-2. Use the style to create a switch and add switch to parent
+2. Use the style to create a switch and add it to parent:

     ```cs
     int num = 4;